roehampton/module-content/software-development-1/week-04/lab/README.md

 In this lab, we’ll explore
 1. Introduction to Functions
-2. Function Creation
+2. Function Creation : decomposition and abstraction
-3. Syntax & Semantics of Functions
+3. Syntax & Semantics of Functions: specification

 By the end of this lab, you will learn how to construct and access different kinds of functions, decompose and abstract problems and the difference betwen local and global variables.